Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Introduction

 \subsection{A conjecture of Seifert.}

 Consider a mechanical Hamiltonian system in $\R^{2n}$ associated with a Hamiltonian of the form

 where the matrix $g_{ij}(q)$ is symmetric and positive-definite for each $q$ and $U$ is a smooth function of $q$.
-Note that this Hamiltonian is invariant under complex conjugation $\rho_0(q,p)=(q,-p)$ which is an anti-symplectic involution, i.e., $\rho_0$ satisfies $\rho_0^2=\text{Id}_{\R^{2n}}$ and $\rho_0^* \omega= -\omega$, where $\omega=\sum_{j=1}^ndq_j\wedge dp_j$ is the standard symplectic form on $\R^{2n}$.
+Note that this Hamiltonian is invariant under complex conjugation $\rho_0(q,p)=(q,-p)$ which is an anti-symplectic involution, i.e., $\rho_0$ satisfies $\rho_0^2=\id_{\R^{2n}}$ and $\rho_0^* \omega= -\omega$, where $\omega=\sum_{j=1}^ndq_j\wedge dp_j$ is the standard symplectic form on $\R^{2n}$.

 Let $c \in \R$ be a regular value of $E$.
-A $2T$-periodic Hamiltonian orbit $x : [0,2T] \rightarrow E^{-1}(c)$ is called a \textit{brake orbit} if $p(0) = p(T) =0$.
+A $2T$-periodic orbit $x=(q,p): [0,2T]\to E^{-1}(c)$ of the Hamiltonian vector field of $E$ is called a \textit{brake orbit} if $p(0)=p(T)=0$.
+See Section~\ref{sec: Ham_Reeb_chords} for the definition of the Hamiltonian vector field.
 In \cite{Seifert}, Seifert proved that if $U$ is real analytic and the projection of $E^{-1}(c)$ to the position space $\R^n$ is bounded and homeomorphic to a closed unit ball, then there exists a brake orbit on $E^{-1}(c)$.
 Under these assumptions, he then conjectured the following:

 We remark that the lower bound $n$ in the Seifert conjecture is optimal.
 For example, the Hamiltonian system

 on $\C^n$ has precisely $n$ geometrically distinct brake orbits on each positive energy level.